IntAlert/bubbles/README.md

 - Ability to determine users not in group (MEDIUM)
 - Ability make this work for mulptiple groups (MEDIUM)
 - Ability to determine group membership vs application membership (MEDIUM)
+- Detect when a user has prevented friend_list permission
+- Admin Auth failure 404s